 Now you know why startups badly need a founders’ agreement.
 Act NOW.

 ‘Why you badly need a founders’ agreement for your startup’ is part of Infusion Lawyers’ ‘What Startups Badly Need Series’.
 Subscribe to our blog so you never miss a post in this series.

-Our Three Square Meal Startup Bundle comes with a Founders Agreement, amongst other legal documents and items.
+Our Three Square Meal Startup Bundle comes with a shareholders’ agreement for startups, among other legal documents as well as legal services.
 It is a three-pack bundle specially prepared and packaged for startups that badly need accessible, affordable, and flexible legal solutions.
-To sign-up for a bundle or select one or more packs for your startup, simply complete this online form.

 To get started with any of our affordable, flexible, and professional legal-services plans, which also includes our Three Square Meal Startup Bundle, click here.